 Following the military defeat of Turkey in 1918 and the flight of its criminal leaders, the resurgent Turks, under the leadership of Mustafa Kemal Ataturk, resumed the genocide.
 In September 1920 the Kemalists invaded the Armenian Republic which was founded within the former Russian territory following the Bolshevik Revolution.
-During this invasion Kemalist troops massacred 200,000 Armenians - men, women, and children; plundered the invaded province; and simultaneously, also murdered more than 25,000 Cilician Armenians, who had miraculously survived the first genocide and had returned to rebuild their ruined ancestral homes.
+During this invasion Kemalist troops massacred 200,000 Armenians (5) - men, women, and children; plundered the invaded province; and simultaneously, also murdered more than 25,000 Cilician Armenians, who had miraculously survived the first genocide and had returned to rebuild their ruined ancestral homes.

-One must be reminded also of the fact that the Turks, as pioneers, set themselves as examples for Hitlerite Germany for the murder of six million innocent young and old Jews.
-As the Armenocide was premeditated during the Salonica Congress held in October 1911, by the Young Turks, the murder of Jews was also premeditated as it was foretold by Hitler himself at a Nuremberg meeting prior to the second World War.
-At the meeting Hitler declared cynically before his audience, "Who remembers now the Massacres of the Armenians (by Turks) ?", and showed them, thereby, the way for the mujder of the Jews, the Poles, and the Russians.
+One must be reminded also of the fact that the Turks, as the author of genocide, set themselves as examples for Hitlerite Germany for the murder of six million innocent young and old Jews.
+As the Armenocide was premeditated during the Salonica Congress held in October 1911, by the Young Turks (6), the murder of Jews was also premeditated as it was foretold by Hitler himself at a Nuremberg meeting prior to the second World War.
+At the meeting Hitler declared cynically before his audience, "Who remembers now the Massacres of the Armenians (by Turks)?", and showed them, thereby, the way for the murder of the Jews, the Poles, and the Russians (7).

-The two main reasons for reprinting the documentary Memoirs of Naim Bey are as follows: First, the Turks of the present times have strived to be known as the New Turks, preferring to be differentiated from the Ottoman Turks of bloody Sultan Abdul Hamid II and his heirs, the Prussian-trained leaders of the ruthless Young Turks.
-Nevertheless, they have used every possible means of propaganda in Europe and in the Americas to deny the crimes of their immediate forbears and those of the founders of the present Turkish Republic.
-The professors of Turkish history and their students as emissaries in foreign lands have yoked themselves to the popularization of their history that they have falsified and are engaged in misinformatory activities here and elsewhere.
+The two main reasons for reprinting the documentary Memoirs of Naim Bey are as follows: First, the Turks of the present times have strived to be known as the New Turks, preferring to be differentiated from the Ottoman Turks of bloody Sultan Abdul Hamid II and his heirs, the Prussiantrained leaders of the ruthless Young Turks.
+Nevertheless, the professors of Turkish history and their students as emissaries in foreign lands have yoked themselves to the popularization of their history that they have falsified and are engaged in misinformatory activities here and elsewhere.